SuiseiSaika/SuiseiSaika.github.io/index.md

 CIFAR-10 classification [[GitHub Page](https://github.com/SuiseiSaika/CIFAR-10_in_Keras)]

 #### Description
 We implemented a VGG16 model in TensorFlow to classify images from the CIFAR-10 dataset, and tried to prevent overfitting in serveral methods.
-We finally get 93.5% validation accuracy.
+We finally got 93.5% validation accuracy after 1000 epochs train.

 ![image](images/C10.jpg)